mProjectsCode/obsidian-media-db-plugin/README.md

 ## Obsidian Media DB Plugin

-This plugin can query multiple APIs for movies, series, anime and games, and creates notes containing their information.
+A plugin that can query multiple APIs for movies, series, anime and games, and import them into your vault.

 ### Features
 #### Search by Title